dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 5) Analysis and Reporting (ETL Code)

-Views or Dynamic tables can be leveraged accordingly.
+Views or Dynamic tables can be leveraged accordingly for the analysia and reporting needs.
 This can be done from ETL job or Snowflake db objects as per need.

 https://github.com/dheeraj2112/INFA_IICS_Snowflake_Project/blob/a69bf3a16396e40a7a6fa0aedafebf485ddfecd8/EDW_EXTR%20Views%20and%20Dynamic%20Tables%20for%20Reporting.sql